 Since the exact population parameter is not known, sampling errors for samples are generally unknown.
 However, analysts can use analytical methods to measure the amount of variation caused by sampling errors.

 - Population Specification Error – Happens when the analysts do not understand who to survey.
 For example, for a survey of breakfast cereals, the population can be the mother, children, or the entire family.

-- Selection Error – Occurs when the survey participation is self-selected by the respondents implying only those who are interested respond.
-Selection error can be reduced by encouraging participation.
+- Selection Error – Occurs when the respondents’ survey participation is self-selected, implying only those who are interested respond.
+Selection errors can be reduced by encouraging participation.